radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

  End-end-documentation for the custom resource types - Radius provides documentation to the users on how to author, test and deploy the custom resource types in Radius.
     1. Typespec samples and documentation - Provide samples and documentation for the users to author the schema in typespec format
     1. Guidance on API versioning - Provide guidance on how to version the custom resource types in Radius
-    1. Documentation for generating Radius-Bicep types - Reuse existing pipelines and GH workflows used in Radius to generate Radius types in Bicep as an example and provide documentation to the users on how to build and publish the custom resource types in Radius.
+    1. Documentation for generating Radius-Bicep types - Reuse existing pipelines and GitHub workflows used in Radius to generate Radius types in Bicep as an example and provide documentation to the users on how to build and publish the custom resource types in Radius.

 ## Appendix